scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 programs JPL wrote to navigate spacecraft were written on punch-cards and processed through an IBM 7090 mainframe.
-[Eke05]_ Advances in computing technology were eagerly consumed by navigators, as more storage and faster processing meant the models used fly spacecraft could be made increasingly detailed and sophisticated.
+[Eke05]_ Advances in computing technology were eagerly consumed by navigators, as more storage and faster processing meant the models used to fly spacecraft could be made increasingly detailed and sophisticated.

 Starting in 1964, a group of engineers, led by Ted Moyer, began developing the astrodynamic algorithms and software that would eventually become the Double Precision Trajectory and Orbit Determination Program, or DPTRAJ/ODP([Moy71]_, [Moy03]_).
-Over its forty-plus years of active life, the DPTRAJ/ODP was used by JPL to navigate the "Golden Age" of deep space exploration.
+Over its forty-plus years of active life, JPL engineers used the DPTRAJ/ODP to navigate the "Golden Age" of deep space exploration.
 This included the later Mariner and Pioneer Missions, Viking, Voyager, Magellan, Galileo, Cassini and more.
-Also over this time its base language moved through Fortran IV, Fortran V, Fortran 77 and Fortran 95 as the computational appetites of navigators grew ever larger.
+Also over this time, its base language moved through Fortran IV, Fortran V, Fortran 77 and Fortran 95 as the computational appetites of navigators grew ever larger.